-Although this equation does not determine the constant term, it does not play any role for our purposes.
+Although this equation does not determine the content term, it does not play any role for our purposes.
 Here, we choose the constant of integration to be 0.
-Since the symplectic structure on $T^\mathbb{P}^1$ is non-trivial, we need to interpret the equation (2.28) being defined on the spectral curve, and be prepared that we may not obtain any meromorphic function on we conclude
+Since the symplectic structure on $T^\mathbb{P}^1$ is non-trivial, we need to interpret the equation (2.28) being defined on the spectral curve, and be prepared that we may not obtain any meromorphic function on the spectral curve.
+For the Catalan case, we have to use the spectral curve coordinate z or t as a variable of $F{q,n}^C$, instead of x.
+Since we conclude